 A lot of these water sources are curative springs and thermal baths, especially those in the vicinity of Ilica, a resort area close to Çesme.
-Tourists can benefit from the numerous luxurious thermal spa centres situated along the coast.
+Tourists can benefit from the numerous luxurious thermal spa centers situated along the coast.
 It is quite unsurprising, therefore, that this region is a very popular tourist destination.

 Çesme and Ilica as travel destinations require more time to be properly enjoyed.
-That is why tourists are encouraged to spend as mush time there as possible.
-Bayside resorts are numerous on the Çesme Peninsula and provide excellent holiday accommodations, restaurants, sports and entertainment facilities for visitors.
+That is why tourists are encouraged to spend as much time there as possible.
+Bayside resorts are numerous on the Çesme Peninsula and provide excellent holiday accommodations, restaurants, sports, and entertainment facilities for visitors.
 Romantic boutique hideaways, discreetly welcoming inns and even stately Pasha’s manses offer lodgings for travelers But, this is not all Çesme has to offer.

 The Altin Yunus Marina and Holiday Complex in Ilica is an outstanding resort.
 The bay there is particularly convenient for water sports enthusiasts, especially those who favor windsurfing and sailing.
-Campers are also welcome in Ilica, as the camp site at Pasa Limani offers very comfortable camping facilities.
+Campers are also welcome in Ilica, as the campsite at Pasa Limani offers very comfortable camping facilities.
 The International Çakabey Optimist Yacht race is held every July in Ilica Bay.